-It’s coming… the kindle version … the book “Images of America – Fort Myer” is in the queue to be converted and released for the Kindle and the application for your tablet or Android phone version.
+It’s here… the kindle version … the book “Images of America – Fort Myer” was in the queue to be converted and released for the Kindle and the application for your tablet or Android phone version.
 Arcadia Publishing has sent an alert that it’s available now.

 For those of you who still prefer a paper copy – especially if you would like an autographed copy – it’s time to head to BUY THE BOOK and select your choice.

 In either case, you’ll be presented with over 200 timeless photographs complemented by interpretive text that will capsule the first one hundred years of this US Army Post – 1860s to 1960s.
 It is the only remaining fort from the Civil War era that is still “ON POINT” – it’s also where the famed Buffalo Soldiers – the 9th and 10th Cavalry had squadrons posted twice.
 And forgotten ways of transportation – the trolley lines – one which began as a horsecar that came out of Rosslyn , Virginia and ultimately electrified was extended to Nauck area of Arlington County, Virginia.

 So whatever version you choose, the kindle version or the regular paper book, you’ll be getting an excellent book that presents such historic events such as: the first military aviation flight, the showcase for the US Cavalry, the little known “Society Circus” – begun during Patton’s second of four postings to Fort Myer, impressive photos of the South Post of Fort Myer, the “Fort Myer and Arlington National Cemetery” connection and most of all the first time published note from Abraham Lincoln which was discovered during the research for the book.